boristenkes/fem-comment-section/README.md

 ### What I've added

-- Users have the option to create new accounts and log in to their existing ones.
-Once logged in, their session will remain active for 2 days, meaning they won't need to log in again during that period.
+- Users can create new accounts and log in to their existing accounts using a valid email address (the email address format must be valid but doesn't need to exist).
+Once logged in, their session will remain active for 2 days, meaning they won't need to log back in during that period.
 - Within the user's menu, there are convenient functionalities such as logout, delete account, and edit account.
 - It's important to note that all data is securely stored on [mockapi.io](https://mockapi.io)